na-na-hi/renget/archive/Nuggest.md

 ##->https://www.chub.ai/users/Nuggest<-
 Trying to create interesting scenarios and adventures.
 Most of my cards are SFW and focus on saviorfagging.
 Please don't hurt my daughters, Anon...

 I usually set up my cards like novel intros.
-There's a much higher chance that my bots will go shizo in their replies than with others.
+There's a much higher chance that my bots will go shizo in their replies than with others'.
 Example dialogue will usually mitigated that problem.
 Or simply put something like [Do not write dialogue or actions for me] into the Jailbreak.
-My card descriptions differ in their formatting because I'm always playing around to find best practices and optimize my cards for the model I'm maining while creating them.
+My formatting differs from card to card because I'm always playing around to find best practices and optimize my cards for the model I'm maining while creating them.
 I'm currently using Claude exclusively.
 Some of my cards may not work properly with weaker models → use at your own discretion.
 Remember to tend to and fix bot replies to prevent chat degradation.

 Reviews and Logs are appreciated: chuckssucknfuck@proton.me I'm open to bot requests, though I do not make femdom, netorare, and male/futa cards.